 LUSAS provides the more common types of support by default.
-These can be seen in the support of the stanchion which is in contact with the ground with a fully fixed support condition.
+These can be seen in the Treeview.
+The structure will be supported at the end of the stanchion which is in contact with the ground with a fully fixed support condition.